 In giving this Photographic Art concept some thought, I found myself struggling as to why anyone would adjust an image to reflect something that could never be real.
 I discussed this with my photographer friends, and one friend in particular set me straight.
 He said “the realness of any image is in the eye of the beholder.
 People see an “over processed” image as a great art piece, one that will fit on their living room wall and compliment their decor.”
 The buyer sees them as unique pieces of art, not images that are inaccurate, or “not real”.

 I do not disagree with the concept of photographic art; it is another chapter of this photography adventure, but just not a chapter that has captured my interest.
 It’s like someone dying their hair red or blue.
 For them, that may be great, and I certainly respect that, and have no issues with it.
 However, for me, if I had hair, dying it another color would just not happen.
 I respect those photographers who can see an art form in an image they have taken and have the talent to modify it to something different from reality.
 I understand that artistic approach to making an image look different.
 It is just not a genre I prefer.
 Sometimes I wish I had that talent, and thus would venture into a more artistic expressions of my work.
 I do know that artistic photographers are in demand and are selling their work.
 However, I will stay the course with capturing reality, that which is real to me.

-When visiting my Home Page, one can quickly identify the perspective I place in photography.
-My perspective is this – “photography is meant to take us on journeys, and journeys give our lives context and meaning.
+When visiting my Home Page, one can quickly identify the perspective I place in photography, and that perspective is this – “photography is meant to take us on journeys, and journeys give our lives context and meaning.
 Some images should remind us of events in our past.
 Others can document and preserve the reality of what we see and experience today.”